After a stock split or stock dividend, existing options contracts and open orders must be adjusted to reflect the new share count and price.

 - Options adjustments are handled by the OCC, not by the individual broker-dealer.
 The OCC is the central clearinghouse for all listed options.

 - The total notional value of adjusted options positions does not change.
-Whether it is a forward or reverse split, the economics of the position stay the same.
+A forward split increases the number of contracts and lowers the strike proportionally, so the economics of the position stay the same.

 Open Order Adjustments